jhofseth/QED-Vacuum-Thrust-Control/README.md

 ## Theory Overview

-The system leverages QED vacuum polarization, where strong opposing magnetic fields (B_opposing >~20 T; depends upon mass, with some B_opposing >60-90+ T) create virtual electron-positron pairs, inducing diamagnetic repulsion for propulsion.
-Based on Heisenberg-Euler-Schwinger (HES) effective action at 0.1-1 MHz frequencies (i.e., pulsed), it achieves thrust via F ∝ χ B² ∇(h²) A ρ.
+The system leverages QED vacuum polarization within the Refractive Vacuum Gravity (RVG) Unified Field framework.
+Strong opposing magnetic fields (B_opposing >~20 T; depends upon mass, with some B_opposing >60-90+ T) create virtual electron-positron pairs, modifying the vacuum's refractive index and inducing propulsive forces via the Master Equation of Levitation.
+Based on the Euler-Heisenberg effective action enhanced by disformal gravity coupling, it achieves thrust via **F ∝ Θ_dilaton(B) ∇(B²)**.
 Pulsing (for spherical EMF propulsion drones): 50 Hz default (20 ms cycles) for balance, dynamically scaling to 100 Hz (agility) or 1 kHz (bursts) with variable duty (20-80%) – boosting efficiency 20-50%, evading detection, and extending range.

-Inspired by U.S. Patent #5,929,732 (MADA) and EGDPP model (Hofseth, 2025), which is a scalar-tensor theory (spin-0 emergent gravity) with asymptotic safety.
-The EGDPP model predicts a 95 GeV spin-0 resonance and integrates nonlinear QED with functional RG flows.
-A public experiment is needed to confirm the RG modifier equation for χ (i.e., or any modifier equation), as simulations require it for proper EMF propulsion functionality.
-Options include the current spin-0 emergent version, the old spin-2 emergent version, or an alternative modifier equation derived from experimental data; the system is neutral and adaptable.
-I really don't care about my paper's hypothesis (i.e., EDGPP), because EMF propulsion *demonstrably* occurs and it 100% *requires* some modifier equation.
-All I care about is truth, and QED vacuum polarization-based EMF propulsion is 100% truth that doesn't depend upon EGDPP—only upon a modifier equation.
+Inspired by U.S. Patent #5,929,732 (MADA) and the RVG Unified Field model (Hofseth, 2025), which synthesizes Disformal QED with the experimentally observed 95.4 GeV di-photon resonance (CMS/ATLAS, 3.1σ combined significance).
+The framework posits this resonance as a dilaton/radion that couples to the trace anomaly of the energy-momentum tensor, permitting macroscopic engineering of the spacetime metric via specific electromagnetic configurations.
+A public experiment is needed to confirm the dilaton enhancement factor Θ_dilaton(B), as simulations require it for proper EMF propulsion functionality.
+The system is neutral and adaptable to alternative modifier equations derived from experimental data.
+All I care about is truth, and QED vacuum polarization-based EMF propulsion is 100% truth that doesn't depend upon any specific theory—only upon a validated modifier equation.

 **For more on environmental interactions:**
 - [Interaction Mechanisms](docs/mechanism.md) - How the QED vacuum thrust system interacts with aerodynamic, hydrodynamic, and acoustic barriers